 Mapping out a savings and investing strategy to reach your goals can be very personal.
-This lesson will help you relate some key topics and questions to your goals, as well as examine your plans and needs through a savings and investing lens.
+This Saving and Investing Course will help you relate some key topics and questions to your goals, as well as examine your plans and needs through a savings and investing lens.
 That way, you’ll organize your financial thoughts into a solid, yet flexible strategy.

 - The differences between saving and investing.

 - The risks and rewards of saving and investing.

 - The difference between retirement and non-retirement accounts.

 Helpful Money Articles

 - Cook with friends and split grocery costs.

 - Eat at home instead of going out.
 Try packing your lunch everyday.

 - Plan for a menu that incorporates similar ingredients in different ways.